Josignacio: Recognition and legacy

 Josignacio is best known for developing the Plastic Paint Medium, as well as for breaking auction records for living Cuban and Latin American artists.
 As his profile has expanded since beginning his career in the 1970s, Josignacio's artwork has been exhibited in major art markets in Europe, Cuba, and the United States including Havana, London, New York City, New Jersey, Miami, Coral Gables, Miami Beach, and Fort Lauderdale.
 This has included participation in international art fairs, exhibitions, and prominent venues including Art Palm Beach, Art Miami, Art Basel Miami, the Miami Design District, and the Museum of Art Fort Lauderdale's Annual Hortt Competition Exhibition.
-His art is in the permanent collection of the Tampa Museum of Art, the World Erotic Art Museum, and Cuba's National Library, the Biblioteca Nacional de Cuba José Martí.
+His art is in the permanent collection of the Tampa Museum of Art, Museo Jumex in Mexico City, the World Erotic Art Museum, and Cuba's National Library, the Biblioteca Nacional de Cuba José Martí.
 His artwork is also included within the private collections of the several most prominent figures of the 20th and 21st centuries across a range of fields.
 His collectors have included Madonna, Jay-Z and Beyoncé, Emilio and Gloria Estefan, Andy Garcia, former U.S. President Bill Clinton, former Speaker of the House of Representatives Newt Gingrich, four past presidents of Mexico, and leading Latin American art collections including Jorge Mas Canosa, the Bacardi and Fanjul families, Alfredo Martinez, and Antonio Permuy.

 Josignacio's career has been covered by international media including Architectural Digest, ARTnews, The Miami Herald, El Nuevo Herald, Diario Las Américas, Arts Coast Magazine, New Miami Times, Arteinformado, Granma, Radio Rebelde, Coral Gables News, the Biscayne Bay Tribune, and The Artisan Magazine.

 In addition to published exhibition catalogs, he has been mentioned in books such as Asbury Park: A Century of Change and included in The Review of Inter-American Bibliography (1998) by Organization of American States.
 In 2023 his US career became the subject of the book Josignacio: Genio del Oleo y la Resina.
 Tomo I (Josignacio: Genius of Oil and Resin.
 Volume 1).

 Josignacio's career has been the subject of several film documentaries in English and Spanish including Josignacio: Las Formas del Color (2008; by Art Work Productions and directed by Roberto J. Cayuso), as well as Josignacio: The Master of Colors (2010) by Calico Productions and directed by Daniel Urdanivia.
 He has also been featured in the documentaries La Pintura Cubana (2006) Art Work Productions and Los pintores cubanos: Dos siglos de pintura cubana by Latin American Art Consultants.
 Josignacio has also written published letters in support of other artists, including Alfredo Martinez and Edel Alvarez Galban.

 The Vasari Project maintains archives relating to Josignacio's career due to their cultural significance to South Florida and the Cuban community.
 The Vasari Project is overseen by the Miami-Dade Public Library System to document artistically significant records pertaining to the Miami-Dade County region from the Post-World War II era through to the present.